mquan048/projectS/README.md

 ## Introduction

 The HCMUT Smart Printing Service System - SSPS is a web application that allows users to submit print requests online and track the status of their orders.
-The system is developed based on the MERN stack.
+The system is developed based on the PERN stack.

 ## Features